MrLkuch/MrLkuch/README.md

 ### Hi there, I'm Lucas 👋
 <hr>

-A young developper from france, interested about the web and eager to learn more.
+A young developper from france, interested about the web and eager to learn more.<br>
 Aiming to become an Application Conceptor and Designer.

   - 🌱 Started learning development in 2018 at IUT de <b>Reims Châlon Charleville</b>